 The parish of Leigh had a gunpowder mills company from 1812-1934.
-The Leigh Historical Society felt that it should research more into what had happened over those one hundred and twenty two years and investigate what remained.
-They were especially energized by a talk given by Dr David Hansell, a chemist and former manager of the chemical company on the powder mills site.
+The Leigh Historical Society felt that it should research more into what had happened over those 122 years and investigate what remained.
+They were especially energized by a talk given by Dr David Hansell, a chemist and former manager of the chemical company on the Powder Mills site.
 David had always taken a keen interest in the site’s history, and in the process of gunpowder manufacture.
-From 2005 the Historical Society started to undertake further historical research.
+From 2005 the Historical Society, led by its Chairman, Chris Rowley, started to undertake further historical research.
 It also liaised with the then owners, Glaxo SmithKline (GSK) to enable various visits to be made, both by Society members and by various gunpowder experts.

 All these experts expressed themselves delighted (and surprised) by the site, with English Heritage wondering whether it would be useful to classify it as a Site of National Industrial/Archaeological importance.
 Furthermore, English Heritage with support from the KCC, suggested that the Leigh Historical Society apply for a Heritage Lottery Grant to do further work.